francoism90/hub/README.md

 hub a user:create
 ```

-To force the removal of soft-deleted videos:
+To force the removal of deleted videos:

 > **WARNING:** This will remove any soft-deleted videos!